-This vegetable risotto is smooth and creamy, making it perfect for babies and kids.
-It is packed full of vegetables but you would never know as most of them dissolve right into the dish.
-Great for picky eaters that don’t like seeing veggies in their food!
+This vegetable risotto is smooth and creamy and is packed full of vegetables, but you would never know as most of them dissolve right into the dish.
+Great for picky eaters that don't like seeing veggies in their food!

 I have always loved risotto and made it all the time when I was younger, it was my go to comfort food.
 When my eldest was born, I still continued to make it often.
 When he started eating with us I crammed in as many vegetables that I could and started used home-made stock to reduce the sodium levels.

 This vegetable risotto is easy to make but does require time and attention.
 The smooth, creamy texture is definitely worth it though and I'm sure your kids will think so too.